babaid/AAPerturb/README.md

 #### Note 2

 No one has actually tested if small perturbations work as well as the rotamers, which I am working on currently using a structural autoencoder.
 Stay tuned for more!

+### Contribute

+Interesting would be if someone found the time to implement the dunbrack stuff I mentioned for now.